 Course Code CSE 602

 Course Name Computer Networks

+Category of Course Professional Core courses

-Credits 3L: 0T: 0 P
+Credits 3L:0T: 0 P C:3

 Pre-Requisites Data Structures and Algorithms (Desirable)

 - > To develop an understanding of modern network architectures from a design and Performance perspective. - To introduce the students to the major concepts involved in Wide-Area Networks (WANs), Local Area Networks (LANs) and Wireless LANs (WLANs). - > To provide an opportunity to do network programming. - > To provide a WLAN measurement ideas.